 A process narrative is a story or a guide to define what processes your IT group performs and how they perform those tasks.
 It’s not a high level document written from 10,000 feet up.
 But it’s also not a detailed installation guide.
 It’s a story of what you do.

 A well written narrative reduces the misunderstandings that verbal communications can create when talking to auditors, coordinating backup/recovery tasks with other departments and even reference documents for your staff during emergencies when stress levels are high.

 Written processes also help your team document little details that seem normal and common place to you, because you do the job.
 But when you’re talking about them and explaining them to someone else, you might leave those details out.
 It’s just part of what you do, you don’t think about it, you simply do it.
 But others may need to know those little things to fill in the gaps to their processes.
 Documenting those details also remove potential “Single Points Of Failure”.
 An important part of IT Governance!

 There are additional benefits to documenting your process narratives.
 These documents can become training materials for new staff members.
-They can be procedure documents for those who perform backup support to out of the office staff.
+They can be procedure documents for those who perform backup support for out of the office staff.
 They can even help when you’re working on joint efforts with other IT support teams or business application development teams during problem solving tasks, or future enhancement efforts.
 Knowing a little about what your group does, can help others provide you information to support their efforts and avoid problems in the future.

 The first step to getting started is to decide what narratives your IT department needs.
 Sometimes the list can be obvious, Change control, Information Security, Network Operations are a few examples.
 The best idea is to review COBiT and determine what processes apply to your organization.